AztecProtocol/interview-tests/senior-applied-cryptography-engineer/README.md

-# Senior Applied Cryptographer Test
+# Applied Cryptographer Test

 **WARNING: Do not fork this repository or make a public repository containing your solution.
 Either copy it to a private repository or submit your solution via other means.**

 Links to solutions may be sent to hello@aztecprotocol.com.

 ---
-This is a test for our prospective senior applied cryptography engineers.
+This is a test for our prospective applied cryptography engineers.

 These questions are a drawn from real topics and problems we've encountered at Aztec.
 They are representative of the kind of work you will be involved in as part of our team.